lesandie/md-cv/README.md

 * I'm a selfhoster with many IoT, sensors, 3D-Printer, raspberries and HomeAssistant stuff at home.
 I run my own network (OpenWrt), storage & monitoring (collectd/influxdb/timescaledb/grafana) infrastructure and sometimes I consult to customers and local SMEs.
 You can check my website https://www.dnieto-it.es (Spanish)

-* I've developed a PostGIS backend for a Qgis template, written in PL/pgSQL and using many capabilities of a PostgreSQL database like Materialized views, triggers and functions.
-You can check the code at [postgis-backend](https://github.com/lesandie/postgis-backend) in my github public repo.
+* I've developed a PostGIS backend for a Qgis template, written in PL/pgSQL and using many capabilities of a PostgreSQL engine like materialized views, triggers and functions.
+You can check the code and rationale at [postgis-backend](https://github.com/lesandie/postgis-backend) in my github public repo.
 Again I had to anonymize the code and push it to a public repo.

 * I am a temporal university lecturer at the USCs [International PhD School](https://www.usc.gal/en/center/international-phd-school-university-santiago-compostela-edius), teaching text image processing with tesseract.